 How to configure Ghost using Mailgun for sending emails (newsletter and membership)

-In short, Ghost needs two elements to send emails correctly:
+The short story.
+Ghost needs two core configuration to send emails correctly:

 - 1) API key

 - 2) SMTP credentials

 The long story.
 There are two types of emails configurations in Ghost (since v3 and above):

 - The "API key" configuration is required for the "mailing list" email service.
 It's used to email posts to your members.

 - The "SMTP" configuration is required for transactional email service: subscription confirmations, secure login links and emails to Staff Users.

 How FirePress sets up your email configuration depends on the way your domain is managed by FirePress.
 Under Option A and B as detailed here, we manage your DNS settings, we also manage your email services.
 If you are under option A or B, you only have to worry about entering your API key into the Ghost Admin.

 In the video, I will teach you how to: